jakebelew/spark-glmnet/README.md

 # spark-glmnet

-### glmnet -  “Regularization Paths for Generalized Linear Models via Coordinate Descent"
+### glmnet -  “Lasso and Elastic-Net Regularized Generalized Linear Models"

-The developers coded, in Scala, the algorithm  “Regularization Paths for Generalized Linear Models via Coordinate Descent” by Jerome Friedman, Trevor Hastie and Rob Tibshirani of Stanford University (http://web.stanford.edu/~hastie/Papers/glmnet.pdf).
+A Scala implementation of the "Lasso and Elastic-Net Regularized Generalized Linear Models" for Spark MLlib from "Regularization Paths for Generalized Linear Models via Coordinate Descent" by Jerome Friedman, Trevor Hastie and Rob Tibshirani of Stanford University (http://web.stanford.edu/~hastie/Papers/glmnet.pdf).
 The algorithm is typically referred to as “glmnet” - generalized linear model with elastic net regularization.
 Elastic net is the combination of the ridge and lasso regularization methods.
 This algorithm is generally faster than traditional methods such as linear regression and is particularly well suited for “fat” datasets (many more features than events).

 ### Spark MLlib